 The number of EGSS full-time equivalents employed is estimated within each NACE Rev. 2 sector and category of environment activity along similar lines to gross output.
 Specifically, where employment data is available from a CSO survey source, this value is taken and used to estimate EGSS employment.
 Where specific employment data is not available, the ratio of employment in the Labour Force Survey to Supply-table output for the relevant NACE rev. 2 sector is used to arrive at an estimate of EGSS employment within each NACE Rev. 2 sector cross-classified by category of environment activity.
-This method of estimation is also recommended by Eurostat in their Practical Guide publication referenced above.
+This method of estimation is also recommended by Eurostat in their Practical Guide, "Environmental goods and services sector accounts - Practical guide - 2016 edition".